edutechtammy/strata-order-game/README.md

 # Strata Order Game

-## Current Status
-**Note**: Fossil images are currently placeholders pending stakeholder approval of final paleontological specimens.
-The game mechanics, accessibility features, and educational framework are complete and fully functional.

 ## Educational Purpose

 This interactive educational activity helps students understand how **index fossils** are used to establish the chronological order and relative age of geological strata layers.
 Students practice the fundamental geological principle that fossil sequences can reveal the temporal relationships between rock formations.